Benchmarks & methodology.

 Training per FTE

-Informed by management-system competence expectations, including ISO 14001 and ISO 20121, translated into a measurable operational signal.
+Informed by management-system competence and awareness expectations, including ISO 14001 and ISO 20121 , translated into a measurable operational signal.

 These sources do not produce a single universal benchmark for every geography, hotel class or asset type.
 They provide the empirical and technical basis for a corridor-based scoring model designed for operational comparison.